anttiharju/rightflick/README.md

   - Simple so it's easy to audit
   - Updates to hooks are **not** accepted automatically; a locking mechanism
 - Shifts CI from a feedback source to an enforcer
+- rightflick is not responsible for committing autofixes; a developer should configure their editor in a way that upon saves autofixes are applied
 - Operates at two levels
   1. pre-commit
      - performance